DIY health-check guide

 earHearing loss: Many who struggle with hearing are in denial about their hearing loss.
 Take a moment to reflect on your own hearing – do you often ask friends and relatives to turn up the TV?
 Do you find it hard to hear what people are saying in large groups?

 What to do: If you think you have a hearing problem, consult a doctor.
 If not, you can reduce your chances of experiencing hearing problems by listening to music on 60% of your MP3 player’s volume (as recommended by the NHS).
-You can see the NHS’s full guide to protecting your hearing here, and Hearing Health also provides advice and tips.
+You can see the NHS’s full guide to protecting your hearing here.

 Oral Health